top of page

 There are three primary ways to help cattle manage fescue toxicity.

-To lower the levels of toxins and tall fescue in one location, it is important to start seeding pastures with a variety of grasses.
+To lower the levels of toxins and tall fescue in one location, it's important to start seeding pastures with a variety of grasses.
 This will help dilute the level of toxins cattle ingest.
 It is suggested to plant legumes, such as clovers and alfalfa.
 Legumes are warm-season grasses that can help dilute pastures while adding nitrogen back into the soil.

 The most poisonous part of fescue grass is the seed head.
 It is recommended to graze these fields hard to prevent grass from going to seed.
 Otherwise, mow it regularly.
 If you plan to bale fescue, do so before it goes to seed.
 Otherwise, you will continue to see fescue toxicity into the winter.

 Antioxidants are proven to help lower oxidative stress.
 As stated above, oxidative stress causes an imbalance of free radicals.
 Free radicals are atoms that have an uneven number of electrons.
 They are on the hunt for an additional electron to balance the atom, and they will steal an electron wherever they can find one, including from cells that promote immune function and tissue growth.
+Natural vitamin E, essential oils and trace minerals are proven to reduce free radical damage and support immune function.

 Antioxidants are molecules capable of slowing or preventing the oxidation of other molecules because they can share electrons and reduce free radicals.
 There are many antioxidant options today -- including natural vitamin E, trace minerals and essential oils.
 However, the effectiveness of available options varies significantly.

 Oxygen radical absorbance capacity (ORAC) is a method used to determine the antioxidant capacity of a given compound.
-Vitamin E has an ORAC score of 48,200 while Ralco’s essential oils have an ORAC score of 2,349,200 - 40 times greater than vitamin E. Additionally, research shows us essential oils are vasodilators and can help increase blood flow and heat dissipation in cattle under heat stress.
+Vitamin E has an ORAC score of 48,200 while Ralco’s essential oils have an ORAC score of 2,349,200 - 40 times greater than vitamin E. Additionally, research shows that essential oils are vasodilators and can help increase blood flow and heat dissipation in cattle under heat stress.

 Trace minerals also have antioxidant properties to help lower oxidative stress and support challenges in reproduction and immunity that are amplified with fescue toxicity.

-How Ralco Can Help with Fescue Toxicity
+Need Help with Fescue Toxicity?

 Schedule a FREE consultation with a ruminant nutritionist today by calling 507-337-6916 or emailing RuminantHelp@RalcoAgriculture.com